By Victor Thorn

 Brigham knows firsthand the travails of living hand to mouth, as he resides in a converted school bus parked on the premises.
 Helping his fellow occupants became, quite literally, a matter of life and death.

-“Before setting up this camp, one local man died from pneumonia after living on the streets, while another froze to death in his car,” Brigham told AFP.
+“Before setting up this camp, one local man died from pneumonia after living on the streets, while another froze to death in his car,” Brigham told this reporter.

 After beginning their rural lifestyle outside of Lakewood, problems soon confronted them.

 “We haven’t requested a penny of government money,” Brigham explained.
 “But that hasn’t stopped legislators from trying to kick us out.
 Last year, we gathered together some wood and built 30 shanties that people could live in rather than tents.
 But the township council made us tear down every one of them.”

 “Last winter we suffered through a 30-inch snowfall that dismantled every tent,” Brigham continued.
 “Imagine being kicked out of a 12-foot-by-12-foot shanty smaller than most people’s backyard shed.
 Then the snow came and destroyed our tents.”